 Sustainability is not only for older people.
-It is also great for the younger generations to get actively involved in their future.
+It is also great for the younger generations to actively participate in their future.
 If you are looking for podcasts for sustainability engaging enough to keep things interesting, this is a great one to check out.

-There are both guest and audience members from diverse backgrounds that keep the conversation going.
+Both guest and audience members from diverse backgrounds keep the conversation going.
 They will pick a topic and involve decision-makers in the process, which allows for an in-depth look at what needs to be done, current programs, and suggestions for moving forward.

 Topics such as extreme weather, animal migrations, and renewable energy are just a few that you will find on this channel.

 See Related: Things to Know About Climate Refugees

 Not every podcast about sustainability is full of figures and big-name guests.
 This show gets down to the personal level and tells sustainable stories full of compassion and empathy.
 This differs from most mainstream eco-based podcasts but works in a way other shows cannot capture.

 While facts and figures are important, a segment of the population is more moved by creative storytelling, and that is exactly what you will find with the Bioneers.